-- $1. \quad \textit{For the best \& up-to-date study \& results, please prefer the recommended textbooks/study material only.} \\$ - 2.
+- 1. For the best & up-to-date study & results, please prefer the recommended textbooks/study material only. - 2.
 This book is just a Guide Book/Reference Book published by NEERAJ PUBLICATIONS based on the suggested syllabus by a particular Board/University. - 3.
 These books are prepared by the author for the help, guidance and reference of the student to get an idea of how he/she can study easily in a short time duration.
 Content matter & Sample answers given in this Book may be Seen as the Guide/Reference Material only.
 Neither the publisher nor the author or seller will be responsible for any damage or loss due to any mistake, error or discrepancy as we do not claim the Accuracy of these Solutions/Answers.
 Any Omission or Error is highly regretted though every care has been taken while preparing, printing, composing and proofreading of these Books.
 As all the Composing, Printing, Publishing and Proof Reading, etc., are done by Human only and chances of Human Error could not be denied.
 Any mistake, error or discrepancy noted may be brought to the publishers notice which shall be taken care of in the next edition and thereafter as a good gesture by our company he/she would be provided the rectified Book free of cost.
 Please consult your Teacher/Tutor or refer to the prescribed & recommended study material of the university/board/institute/ Govt. of India Publication or notification if you have any doubts or confusions regarding any information, data, concept, results, etc. before you appear in the exam or Prepare your Assignments before submitting to the University/Board/Institute. - 4.
-In case of any dispute whatsoever the maximum anybody can claim against NEERAJ PUBLICATIONS is just for the price of the - 5.
+In case of any dispute whatsoever the maximum anybody can claim against NEERAJ PUBLICATIONS is just for the price of the Book - 5.
 The number of questions in NEERAJ study materials are indicative of general scope and design of the question paper. - 6.
-Any type of ONLINE Sale/Resale of "NEERAJ BOOKS" published by "NEERAJ PUBLICATIONS" on Websites, Web Portals, Online Shopping Sites, like Amazon, Flipkart, Ebay, Snapdeal, etc., is strictly not permitted without prior written permission from NEERAJ PUBLICATIONS.
-Any such online sale activity by an Individual, Company, Dealer, Bookseller, Book Trader or Distributor will be termed as ILLEGAL SALE of NEERAJ BOOKS and will invite legal action against the offenders. - 7.
+Any type of ONLINE Sale/Resale of "NEERAJ BOOKS" published by "NEERAJ PUBLICATIONS" in Printed Book format (Hard Copy), Soft Copy, E-book on any Website, Web Portals, any Social Media Platforms Youtube, Facebook, Twitter, Instagram, Telegram, LinkedIn etc. and also on any Online Shopping Sites, like Amazon, Flipkart, eBay, Snapdeal, Meesho, Kindle, etc., is strictly not permitted without prior written permission from NEERAJ PUBLICATIONS.
+Any such online sale activity of any NEERAJ BOOK in Printed Book format (Hard Copy), Soft Copy, E-book format by an Individual, Company, Dealer, Bookseller, Book Trader or Distributor will be termed as ILLEGAL SALE of NEERAJ BOOKS and will invite legal action against the offenders. - 7.
 The User agrees Not to reproduce, duplicate, copy, sell, resell or exploit for any commercial purposes, any portion of these Books without the written permission of the publisher.
 This book or part thereof cannot be translated or reproduced in any form (except for review or criticism) without the written permission of the publishers. - 8.
 All material prewritten or custom written is intended for the sole purpose of research and exemplary purposes only.
 We encourage you to use our material as a research and study aid only.
 Plagiarism is a crime, and we condone such behaviour.
-Please use our material responsibly. - $9. \hspace{0.5cm} \textit{All matters, terms \& disputes are subject to Delhi Jurisdiction only.} \\$
+Please use our material responsibly. - 9.
+All matters, terms & disputes are subject to Delhi Jurisdiction only.

-Get books by Post & Pay Cash on Delivery :
+Get books by Post & Pay Cash on Delivery: